Professional wrestling match types: Russian chain match

 A Russian Chain match is a type of strap match where instead of an elastic strap, a thick, 15-foot steel chain is used to bound the wrestlers, and this chain is often used as a weapon.
 This match has come under many names, including a Texas Chain match and a Tennessee Chain match.
 A Biker Chain match is a variation of an Object on a Pole match.
 The Russian Chain match was the speciality of Ivan Koloff and Boris Malenko.

 Texas Bullrope match

 A Texas Bullrope match is a type of strap match where the wrestlers are bound together by a thick cattle rope with a cowbell attached; the objective of this match is to achieve a single pinfall, or in another variation, victory is achieved by touching all four turnbuckles successively similar to a standard Strap Match (as in the case of JBL vs. Eddie Guerrero in The Great American Bash (2004)).
 The Rock had his own signature match, the Brahma Bullrope match which was a renamed Texas Bullrope match.
+Another variation of the match, a Texas Lariat match, has wrestlers bound to a lariat rope, instead of a bullrope.